ofthesea-io/Utilities/README.md

 ## Description

 A console application to convert Csv to Json or Xml.
+Currently the console only does a simple parse of the csv.
+As long as the csv is well formed it can be any length.
+See roadmap for future updates.

 It takes three arguments:
 * --i -the input csv file